sei-entropy/lesson-w02d04-jquery/readme.md

-# Lesson 10 - JS Selectors, jQuery, Events
+#  jQuery, Events

-In Lesson 8, we'll take the basic syntax knowledge from our previous JS lesson and start to interact with webpages.
-We'll learn how to use selectors, introduce jQuery - a shorthand for Javascript that is often easier to work with and introduce JavaScript events.
+In this lesson, we'll take the basic syntax knowledge from our previous JS lesson and start to interact with webpages.
+We'll learn how to use selectors, introduce jQuery - a shorthand for Javascript that is often easier to work with.

-## Agenda - First Half of the Class

-*	Review programmatic thinking + layouts, tips from homework last week
-* Introduce Selectors
-* Methods

-## Agenda - Second Half of the Class
+## Agenda

 * Intro to jQuery
-* Events in JS and jQuery
+* Events in  jQuery
 * Lab time

 ## Objectives